 College Board Advanced Placement® (AP®) Examinations

-The College Board, founded in 1900, is a national, not-for-profit association representing more than 5,900 colleges, universities and schools.
+The College Board is a not-for-profit membership association whose mission is to connect students to college success and opportunity.
 The College Board is committed to increasing the number of students who earn a college degree and are prepared to succeed in the 21st century.
-Today's College Board works with middle schools, high schools, community colleges, four-year colleges, policymakers and state education agencies to achieve this mission.
-Our work falls broadly into three categories: College Readiness: The College Board seeks to ensure that every student has access to a high-quality education and is prepared to succeed in college.
-Our College Readiness initiatives promote curricula, assessment tools, district and guidance resources that help K-12 students prepare for the academic rigors of higher education.
-Through Advanced Placement courses and exams, high school students can earn college credit and advanced placement.
+Today's College Board works with middle schools, high schools, community colleges, four-year colleges, policymakers, and state education agencies to achieve this mission.

 - Click the name of a course/exam to see the course/exam description.

 - Click a column header to sort the results by that column (ascending or descending order).

 - Click the checkbox of one or more courses to generate a printer-friendly list of selected courses/exams.